Now Accepting Applications for Fall 2016:

 Faculty review of applications begins when all components of your application are completed.
-All of the following components must be finished in order to consider your application complete:
+The following components must be finished in order to consider your application complete.
+If you are an international/foreign student, you must also complete the items listed under Additional Application Requirements for International/Foreign Students

 - The online application form